ROBOTIS-GIT/OpenCR-Hardware/README.md

 # OpenCR: Open Source Control Module for ROS
-OpenCR (Open-source Control Module for ROS) is developed for ROS embedded systems to provide completely open-source hardware and software.
+OpenCR (Open-source Control Module for ROS) was developed for ROS embedded systems to provide completely open-source hardware and software.

 ![](http://emanual.robotis.com/assets/images/parts/controller/opencr10/opencr_product.png)

 # OpenCR-Hardware
 Everything about the board; Schematics, PCB Gerber, BOM and the firmware source code for the TurtleBot3 and OP3 are free to distribute under open-source licenses for users and the ROS community.
-The STM32F7 series chip inside the OpenCR1.0 board is based on a very powerful ARM Cortex-M7 with floating point unit.
-The development environment for OpenCR1.0 is wide open from Arduino IDE and Scratch for young students to traditional firmware development for the expert.
+The STM32F7 series chip inside the OpenCR1.0 board is based on a very powerful ARM Cortex-M7 with a floating point unit.
+The development environment for OpenCR1.0 is widely open from the Arduino IDE and Scratch for young students to the traditional firmware development for the experts.

 ## ROBOTIS e-Manual for OpenCR
 - [ROBOTIS e-Manual for OpenCR](http://emanual.robotis.com/docs/en/parts/controller/opencr10/)

-## Open Source related to OpenCR
+## Open Source resources related to OpenCR
 - [OpenCR](https://github.com/ROBOTIS-GIT/OpenCR)
 - [OpenCR-Hardware](https://github.com/ROBOTIS-GIT/OpenCR-Hardware)
 - [OpenCM 9.04](https://github.com/ROBOTIS-GIT/OpenCM9.04)